jekymin8232/vitalguardai-com/VitalGuard_AI_complete_V47_1_Audit_Scope_Map.md

+**Self-reliance is not optional but essential, and OTF security audits are critically important.**
 # [ Preface ] VitalGuard AI v4.7.1 : Security Audit Scope Map
 ## My greatest concern is the risk of supply chain attacks.
 ### I do not rely on external libraries.
 I design and implement my own modules.